 Unstructured data more or less means any kind of information that doesn’t conform to fixed-rules or constraints.
 This means data that is variable in length and that is completely unpredictable when it comes to anticipating how or in what form this data, or content, come into play.
 An email is a good example—an email can be any length, contain any number of content forms, and has little room for predictability in terms of the metadata in the email itself.

-Today, RPA is unable to directly manage unstructured datasets, requiring robots to first extract and create structured data using advanced capabilities such as optical character recognition (OCR) and natural language recognition (NLR).
+Today, Robotic Process Automation (RPA) is unable to directly manage unstructured datasets, requiring robots to first extract and create structured data using advanced capabilities such as optical character recognition (OCR) and natural language recognition (NLR).
 RPA robots are then able to sort and manage what is essentially a transcription from unstructured to structured data to help companies execute any number of processes.
 As with our email example, RPA robots can take this newly structured data extracted from a message and use it to help fill customer request forms, invoice generation & cross-checking, and other operational tasks.

 The biggest challenges for RPA with unstructured data